keith-kurak/ReactNativeSampleChat/README.md

 There's tons of stuff in in [NativeBase](https://nativebase.io/docs/v0.5.7/guide/what-is-nativebase).
 So far, I'm just using their Button for the Timeline right header bar button.
 Zero-fuss native look-and-feel for a bar button.

+### Linting

+Whoa I just got brutalized by the linter.
+Tons of stuff learned in the span of 5 minutes fixing like 2% of my errors.

+Check out React Native Linting setup recommendations at: [Linting for React Native](https://medium.com/pvtl/linting-for-react-native-bdbb586ff694).
+These use (AirBnB's pretty exhaustive JS and React standards)[https://github.com/airbnb/javascript].

+Quick hits:
+* Apparently if there's only one export from a file I should make it a default.
+I kind of don't like this because it breaks importing files once I add the second export, but I probably need to eat my brussels sprouts here.
+* Got burned on using PropTypes.object.
+They want you to use PropTypes.shape() to explicitly define the type of object to expect.
+Check the [bottom of this thread](https://github.com/yannickcr/eslint-plugin-react/issues/904) for recommendations when you can't possibly know the structure of the object because it's not your's to define.
+Note to self: look up how to define my own prop types to avoid redundant shape() calls.
+* I setup [ESLint in Visual Studio Code](http://shripalsoni.com/blog/configure-eslint-in-visual-studio-code/).
+Only automatically lints the open file without using a task runner, but that in and of itself is pretty nice.

 ### Unit Testing

 [Snapshot-based testing with Jest](https://facebook.github.io/jest/blog/2016/07/27/jest-14.html)